-The Isle of Wight Symphony Orchestra (IWSO) has been proud to present the Island’s only regular programme of classical music, from its home venue at Medina Theatre in Newport, for over 40 years.
+The Isle of Wight Symphony Orchestra (IWSO) has been proud to present a regular programme of classical music, from its home venue at the Medina Theatre in Newport, for over 40 years.
 We are very much looking forward to another season of live performances in 2023/24, and we would like to thank our friends and followers once again for their continued support.

 New Season Programmes

 The Isle of Wight Symphony Orchestra’s upcoming season will be filled, once again, with an exciting selection of wonderful music.
 The opening concert (Sunday 5th November) will feature Mahler’s magnificent Symphony No.1 in D ‘Titan’.

 In January there is a chance to hear Rachmaninov’s Symphony No.1, believed lost but rediscovered many years later.
 March offers Richard Strauss’ Till Eulenspeigel, that chronicles the misadventures of the eponymous prankster, and May features Borodin’s Symphony No. 2 in B minor.